 Additionally, many of our graduates continue to enter the field of librarianship, filling positions in academic institutions, K-12 schools, public libraries, and a wide variety of special libraries in business, medical facilities, law firms, research, and governmental organizations.

+Our MSIS degree is a terminal professional degree for information professionals.
 Students completing a master's degree at the School of Information will build knowledge and skills to prepare them for a wide variety of employment, research, and publication options throughout their professional careers.